 Now looking past the aesthetics let’s dive into the technical aspects that bring the Thrive AT105 to the forefront of the tablet market.
 The first thing to point out is that the Thrive is powered by Android 3.1, or Honeycomb, and runs brilliantly and as smooth as any other handheld Android device.
 The Thrive also packs quite a gaming punch with its integrated NVIDIA Tegra 2.
 This is the world’s first mobile super-chip.
 Where Apple falls behind is in the world of Flash and other visual components; both of which the Thrive supports.
 The AT105 is also powered by the NVIDIA GeForce.
 Gaming will not be a problem on this machine.
 The processing power is pretty intense.

 For those of us not into gaming on our tablets the device also has an array of other utilities to maintain its usefulness.
 The AT105 has a set of cameras each with their own specific usage.
 The rear camera records at 5 megapixels and offers users the ability to photograph and film in full HD, up to 720P.
-The front facing camera records at 2 megapixels which is powerful enough for a clear and beautiful picture.
-For laid back entertainment the Thrive utilizes these cameras in the Social Media world (think: Twitter, Instagram, Facebook) and also has usability for video viewing and even reading.
-Connect your streaming video account to the tablet and take that enormous library with you wherever you have WiFi connection.
+The front-facing camera records at 2 megapixels which is powerful enough for a clear and beautiful picture.
+For laid-back entertainment, the Thrive utilizes these cameras in the Social Media world (think: Twitter, Instagram, Facebook) and also has usability for video viewing and even reading.
+Connect your streaming video account to the tablet and take that enormous library with you wherever you have a WiFi connection.